ANTL33Y/assistant_v1/README.md

 ## Usage

-Run the main script.
-This will launch the React UI at http://localhost:5173:
+Run the assistant from the command line:
 ```bash
 python main.py
 ```